 During your event, the Austin Police Department closely monitors all situations and circumstances and has final authority over your event safety and security.
 The Austin Police Department maintains the right to shut down any or all components of your event and/or to provide additional department staff to supplement your security staff (police officers, licensed private security guards, and/or volunteers) in order to provide a safe and secure environment.
 Any additional department staff added to your event by the Austin Police Department will be billed directly to the event organizer.

+The City of Austin Special Events Ordinance provides event organizers with the opportunity to hire private security, including licensed peace officers that are not employed by the City of Austin, for personal safety or property security during a special event to supplement the services provided by the Austin Police Department (APD).
+This security handout provides additional information about requirements and identified resources.
 All police officers present at your event are expected to enforce all laws including areas and circumstances outside of your event.
 The enforcement of these laws will be done in accordance with Austin Police Department policy.

 Private Security Requirements